johnny-psh/Project-Sentinel/README.md

 I have used the industry standard of testing 20% of the data against the 80%.
 The result is 0.9652 or around 96.52%.

 # Issues
-Due to the amount of dataset I have on hand, the data is actual veru biased.
+Due to the amount of dataset I have on hand, the data is actual very biased.
 It is not balance beetween the malicious and non-malicious query.
 With more dataset, I believe that this will be even more accurate.
+This solution has also not been tested out by public and hence, PLEASE DO NOT DEPLOY THIS INTO A PRODUCTION ENVIRONMENT